Manvityagi/Rozgaar-Blue-Collars-Job-Seach-Platform-Backend/documentation.md

 ### Additional Features to be added after Hackathon:

-- Job Seekers can post theri profile and availibility which will be visible by users
+- Job Seekers can post theri profile and availability which will be visible by users
 - Stars/Reviews for job seekers
 - Register by calling also (for job seekers) - simply call on a support number and automated clicks on phone
 - Multi-lingual